aguilar-gomez/aguilar-gomez.github.io/research.markdown

 - [ Population genomics of variegated toad-headed lizard Phrynocephalus versicolor and its adaptation to the colorful sand of the Gobi Desert](/files/publications/2022Phrynocephalus.pdf)
 <br><br>

-**Genomic adaptation to free diving in the Haenyeo**

-When an activity is strenuous and essential for a population’s survival, selection might shape genomic adaptation to this type of livelihood.
-The Haenyeo are female divers from Jeju Island in South Korea that have been diving to harvest sea products for centuries without scuba gear.
-We hypothesized that selection might have allowed the Haenyeo to adapt to a lifestyle of free diving.
-In collaboration with Dr. Joo-Young Lee from Seoul National University, we took physiological measurements from the Haenyeo, other Jeju citizens, and individuals from Seoul.
-I generated genomic data for each participant with low-coverage sequencing and imputation using the Korea1K Project.
-With this dataset, I can infer ancestry, population history, and potential loci under selection that might underlie an adaptation to diving.
-We hope to compare these results with other free-diving populations in Asia.

-#### **Previous research**

 **Microfluidics and transcriptional memory**